senzing-garage/entity-search-web-app/README.md

   `docker build --tag senzing/senzing-api-server .`
 2. Build the web app.
    `docker build --tag senzing/entity-search-web-app .`
-3. Run the app. `docker-compose up`
+3. Run the app. `docker-compose up senzing-webapp`

 The default api server port that the compose formation is set to communicate is *8080*.
 If you changed it to something else in step 1 you will have to change the environment variables in the [docker-compose.yaml](docker-compose.yaml).